jackhman/sergio-martin-rubio-site/_posts/2019-10-21-centralized-configuration-with-spring-cloud-config-server.md

 </dependency>
 ```

-Finally, you have to add the another exclusion in the services that will consume the properties to enable `/actuator/bus-refresh`:
+In order to enable `/actuator/bus-refresh` you have to add another exclusion in the services consuming the properties:

 ```yml
 management: